Self-Treat or Seek Help? Expert Tips for Urgent Moments

 COVID-19 symptoms can mirror those of cold and flu, with symptoms like a cough, congestion or runny nose, sore throat, chills, fever, and body aches.
 What typically indicates COVID-19 are additional symptoms like shortness of breath or labored breathing, as well as loss of taste or smell.

-Still, these overlapping symptoms can make it hard to know if urgent care is needed.
+The presence of overlapping symptoms can make it hard to know if urgent care is needed.
 However, if you’re struggling with flu-like symptoms or breathing difficulties, urgent care providers can help rule out other viral infections, make treatment recommendations, and escalate to the Emergency Department if needed.
 Either way, serious symptoms shouldn’t be dismissed.

 “We’ve sent patients to the hospital who didn’t think their symptoms were serious.
 Don’t ignore them,” Dr. Szafranski advises.